 This point to point hike takes you from San Sebastian along the coast to the beach El Cabrito.
 Going there and back is around 15 kilometres.
 If you are staying in El Parador de La Gomera you have to add another 2 kilometres each way which makes it a total of 19 kilometres.

-On this day we decided to run but we passed by several people hiking all the way to El Cabrito on one day´s hike.
+On this day we decided to run for variation but we passed by several people hiking all the way to El Cabrito on one day´s hike.
 If you do not want to walk all the way you can stop by the Guancho beach half way and that makes a great hike as well.

 Start of the hike to El Cabrito